arupduttatech/Hotwire_Testing/README.md

-# Zinrelo
+# Hotwire

 All the required dependencies are mentioned in pom.xml

 reports/ folder will have the latest extent report

-download chromedriver.exe and mention the path location in zinrelo.properties file accordingly
+download chromedriver.exe and mention the path location in hotwire.properties file accordingly

 Eclipse IDE, JDK 1.8, Google Chrome, Apache Maven installed and configured is a prerequisite.